Translation memory: History

 The idea was incorporated from ALPS (Automated Language Processing Systems) Tools first developed by researcher from Brigham Young University, and at that time the idea of TM systems was mixed with a tool called "Repetitions Processing" which only aimed to find matched strings.
 Only after a long time, did the concept of so-called translation memory come into being.

 The real exploratory stage of TM systems would be 1980s.
 One of the first implementations of TM system appeared in Sadler and Vendelmans' Bilingual Knowledge Bank.
 A Bilingual Knowledge Bank is a syntactically and referentially structured pair of corpora, one being a translation of the other, in which translation units are cross-coded between the corpora.
 The aim of Bilingual Knowledge Bank is to develop a corpus-based general-purpose knowledge source for applications in machine translation and computer-aided translation (Sadler & Vendelman, 1987).
 Another important step was made by Brian Harris with his "Bi-text".
 He has defined the bi-text as "a single text in two dimensions" (1988), the source and target texts related by the activity of the translator through translation units which made a similar echoes with Sadler's Bilingual Knowledge Bank.
 And in Harris's work he proposed something like TM system without using this name: a database of paired translations, searchable either by individual word, or by "whole translation unit", in the latter case the search being allowed to retrieve similar rather than identical units.

-TM technology only became commercially available on a wide scale in the late 1990s, so the efforts made by several engineers and translators.
+TM technology only became commercially available on a wide scale in the late 1990s, through the efforts made by several engineers and translators.
 Of note is the first TM tool called Trados (SDL Trados nowadays).
 In this tool, when opening the source file and applying the translation memory so that any "100% matches" (identical matches) or "fuzzy matches" (similar, but not identical matches) within the text are instantly extracted and placed within the target file.
 Then, the "matches" suggested by the translation memory can be either accepted or overridden with new alternatives.
 If a translation unit is manually updated, then it is stored within the translation memory for future use as well as for repetition in the current text.
 In a similar way, all segments in the target file without a "match" would be translated manually and then automatically added to the translation memory.

 In the 2000s, online translation services began incorporating TM.
 Machine translation services like Google Translate, as well as professional and "hybrid" translation services provided by sites like Gengo and Ackuna, incorporate databases of TM data supplied by translators and volunteers to make more efficient connections between languages provide faster translation services to end-users.